alf200/cmpinf10final/cmpinf10finalREADME.md

 **Abstract:**

 The aim of this project is to determine the "best" neighborhood in Pittsburgh.
-To support my argument, I will be looking at data from three different datasets: Pittsburgh Police Arrest Data, Parking Meters, and City of Pittsburgh Playgrounds.
-The "best" neighborhood based on my data would be the one with the least arrests, least parking meters, and most playgrounds.
+Through my analysis of three datasets, I have determined that Regent Square is unquestionably the best neighborhood in the city.
+Regent Square has had only 22 arrests since 2016, has zero parking meters, and one playground.
+To support my argument, I looked at data from three different datasets: Pittsburgh Police Arrest Data, Parking Meters, and City of Pittsburgh Playgrounds.
+The best neighborhood based on the data would be the one with the least arrests, least parking meters, and most playgrounds.